newAM/p256-cm4/README.md

 ## Limitations

-This is not yet complete, it lacks safe wrappers for the `unsafe` functions.
-See [ycrypto/p256-cortex-m4] for a safe implementation.
+This is not yet complete, it lacks interoperability with other targets (via RustCrypto traits or compile-time switches).
+See [ycrypto/p256-cortex-m4] for an interoperable solution.

 This lacks the configurability of the original source because rust features are less powerful than C pre-processor macros.
 Use [ycrypto/p256-cortex-m4-sys] if you require configurability.